Skip to content

 dawn version # print version

-build and run are wrappers: they fetch every git package the file imports, then hand the program to the dusk compiler pipeline. build prints the path of the produced binary, which lands under target/dawn-out. run builds and then executes the binary, and dawn’s exit code is the program’s exit code.
+build and run are wrappers: they fetch every git package the file imports, then hand the program to the dusk compiler pipeline. build prints the path of the produced binary, which lands under target/dawn-out. run builds and then executes the binary, and Dawn’s exit code is the program’s exit code.
 You can also fetch with dawn get and then call dusk directly.

 get parses the file’s @import directives, treats every import containing a / as a git package, and shallow-clones each repository it has not already cached.
 It reports how many packages are ready, printing cached for repositories already present and fetching for new clones.